vpalombo/PANEV/README.md

 #   Prerequisite check passed!
 #
 #   PANEV is running ...
 #    Please wait...
-It could be a while depending on the number of pathways required!
+It could take a while depending on the number of pathways required!
 #   n.
 3132 of 3774 genes passed the p-value filtering.
 #
 #   Well done!
 Diagram visualization was created and exported.